+Clearly, we don't live in a world where corporeal familiars follow their humans around.
 So, what are dæmons to us?
-Clearly we don't have a corporeal familiar following us around, flickering from one form to the next in the blink of an eye.
-Those of us who call ourselves "dæmians" have taken Pullman's wonderful dæmon concept and turned it into a fun - and even useful - mental construct.
-For us, dæmons are a part of our consciousness that we've assigned a name, gender, and symbolic animal form.
+What does it have to do with the real world?
+Those of us who call ourselves "dæmians" have taken Pullman's wonderful dæmon concept and turned it into something fun and useful at the same time.
+For us, dæmons are a part of our consciousness that we've assigned a name, gender, and usually, a symbolic animal form.
 They're glorified imaginary friends that act as the other side of our mental dialogue - sometimes being the voice of reason, devil's advocate, or just a friend.
-(Heck, today my dæmon gave me fashion advice!)
-Simply put, dæmons play the role of constant mental companion.
-Yours might be the silent type or they might never shut up.
-It depends entirely on what works for you.
-For some of us the "mental dialogue" part comes naturally, and for others it simply doesn't interest them.
+Simply put, dæmons play the role of mental companions, mental constructs often created from our internal dialogue.
+For some, engaging in a conversation with oneself comes naturally.
+For others it's more difficult and some will not even be interested in that.
+However, in such cases dæmonism still has something to offer!